nervetattoo/jquery-autosave/readme.md

 ### events.saved

 This event is triggered on each form whenever autosave finishes saving form data.
 It can be bound to using jQuery's [.bind()](http://api.jquery.com/bind/) function if you need to be notified after saving is completed.

+### events.changed

+This event is triggered whenever an input value changes on the form containing that input.
+There is a second argument passed to the handler containing the input that triggered the event.

 ## Requirements